HomeTaxesT4E Slips in Canada: Demystifying Your Statement of EI Benefits

 Mail Delivery

-If you have not received your T4E slip by mid-March, consider the following:
+If you have not received your T4E slip by mid-March, consider the following steps.

-Obtaining your T4E slip is essential for filing your income taxes fully and accurately.
+That said, obtaining your T4E slip is essential for filing your income taxes fully and accurately.
+By following the above steps, you can ensure a smooth tax filing process.

 When you receive your T4E slip, you must carefully enter certain amounts from the slip onto your income tax return: